-Lotte World, opened in 1989, is South Korea’s homegrown answer to Disney Land and shares with it many of the same iconic themes to the degree that you have to wonder how they get away with it.
+Lotte World, which opened in 1989, is South Korea’s homegrown answer to Disney Land and shares with it many of the same iconic themes to the degree that you have to wonder how they get away with it.
 The one big difference is that most of the theme park is housed indoors in an enormous enclosure making it the largest of its type in the world (ranked 7th overall worldwide for attendance).
 Whilst I can’t admit to being a huge fan of theme parks I do like some of the more extreme rides so on my first full day in Seoul I hopped on the subway and headed over to Jamsil to see what all the fuss was about.

 First impressions: This place is off the scale for audacious design, it’s simply massive.
 With its own ice rink in the centre, monorail and “hot air” balloons travelling around the ceiling amidst the various themed sections and rides you can’t help but be impressed.
 My friend claims that the car park for the entire complex (including hotel and shopping mall) has over 50,000 spaces but I can’t help but think this is a little exaggerated!